Javascript is not enabled.

 Lack of simplicity is a big stumbling block

-About 1 in 5 respondents 50 and older say they don’t need smart home devices, according to a 2023 AARP survey.
+About 1 in 5 respondents 50 and older say they don’t need smart home devices, according to a fall 2023 AARP survey.
 Around 1 in 10 expressed no interest at all.
 Some smart home products were deemed too expensive, too intrusive, too complicated or, to put it bluntly, overkill.

 Consumers who purchase smart home products often don’t wonder whether individual items connect with other devices in their house or whether they might need help getting them to work.
 The industry is trying to solve this with a technical standard known as Matter, which has support from companies — including Amazon, Apple, Google and Samsung — that are behind the most popular smart home platforms.